DareData/lp-foundations/01_clean_code/README.md

 In the second part of the "Coding Better World Together", Uncle Bob focuses on the clean code rules for comments and rules to write names.

-Alter this lesson you should:
+After this lesson you should:

 - Understand what kinds of comments to write,
-- Know about _lying comments_ and when _not_ to write comments
+- Know about _lying comments_ and when _not_ to write comments,
-- Be able to reveal your intent while naming things
+- Be able to reveal your intent while naming things.

 ## Python Type Checking (Guide)